-- Perform Utility > Menu > I/O > LAN Config to open the LAN Config dialog box. - A. Check Automatic to enable dynamic IP.
+Perform Utility>//O>LAN Config to open the LAN Config dialog box.

+- A. Check Automatic (DHCP) to enable dynamic IP.
 In this case, the oscilloscope must be connected to the local area network with a DHCP server.

-Contact your network administrator to confirm the relevant information. - B. When A is not checked, the oscilloscope uses static IP.
-Set the static IP address, subnet mask, and gateway separately. - C. If your network provides Dynamic DNS, you can enable Automatic (DNS) to let the oscilloscope register its hostname and use the DNS server for name resolution. - D. When (c) is not checked, set the DNS IP address manually - E. When accessing more than two SIGLENT instruments through the web browser, it is necessary to set a different VNC port number for each instrument.
-The range is from 5900 to 5999.
+Contact your network administrator to confirm the relevant information. - B. When is not checked, the oscilloscope uses static IP.
+Set the static IP address, subnet mask, and gateway separately. - C. When accessing more than two SIGLENT instruments through the web browser, it is necessary to set a different VNC port number for each instrument.
+The range is from 5900 to 5999. - D. MAC address of the instrument, read-only.